Sonar-Demos/cpp-demo/README.md

 * Among the many detected issues, there is no report for [S1068: Unused "private" fields should be removed](https://rules.sonarsource.com/cpp/RSPEC-1068/).

   ![No S1068 issues detected](img/missing-issue-autoscan.png)
-* Test-coverage metric is not computed.
+* Test coverage metric is not computed.

   ![No coverage](img/missing-coverage.png)

 ## 👷 CI-based analysis on SonarCloud with a coverage display